IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 ---

-## GraphQLNode
+## GraphQLFieldNode

 This class can be used for building nodes (fields) for queries, mutations, fragments, etc.

 ### Constructors

-`GraphQLNode()` - Creates a new instance of the GraphQLNode with an empty name.
+`GraphQLFieldNode()` - Creates a new instance of the GraphQLFieldNode with an empty name.

-`GraphQLNode(String name)` - Creates a new instance of the GraphQLNode with the provided name.
+`GraphQLFieldNode(String name)` - Creates a new instance of the GraphQLFieldNode with the provided name.

-`GraphQLNode(List<GraphQLNode> nodes)` - Creates a new instance of the GraphQLNode with the provided child nodes and an empty name.
+`GraphQLFieldNode(List<GraphQLFieldNode> nodes)` - Creates a new instance of the GraphQLFieldNode with the provided child nodes and an empty name.

-`GraphQLNode(List<String> fields)` - Creates a new instance of the GraphQLNode with the provided fields and an empty name.
+`GraphQLFieldNode(List<String> fields)` - Creates a new instance of the GraphQLFieldNode with the provided fields and an empty name.

-`GraphQLNode(String name, List<GraphQLNode> nodes)` - Creates a new instance of the GraphQLNode with the provided name and child nodes.
+`GraphQLFieldNode(String name, List<GraphQLFieldNode> nodes)` - Creates a new instance of the GraphQLFieldNode with the provided name and child nodes.

-`GraphQLNode(String name, List<String> fields)` - Creates a new instance of the GraphQLNode with the provided name and fields.
+`GraphQLFieldNode(String name, List<String> fields)` - Creates a new instance of the GraphQLFieldNode with the provided name and fields.

 ---